 Residents are still receiving mail through the United States Postal Service, and family members and friends are encouraged to write and mail letters and cards of support to residents.

 The safety of our residents and staff members is our top priority.
 With PMMA President and CEO Bruce Shogren's memo dated June 19, 2020, PMMA is lifting the restrictions on direct delivery of resident care packages and flowers and the 3-day quarantine restriction on packages delivered through official carriers such as USPS, UPS, FedEx and DHL.
 Local PMMA communities will be contacting families with their own specific processes for delivering packages and the start date for accepting packages.

 Families can deliver medically necessary items, such as medications, new glasses or hearing aids that are necessary for the resident.
 The community staff should be contacted to coordinate a time and location for the drop off of these items at the community.

-Groceries may be delivered for independent living residents, but should not include perishable items because they will be quarantined for 3 days.
+Groceries may be delivered for independent living residents.
 Deliveries will be left at the front desk and residents will need to pick them up from that location and take them to their residence.
 Residents are encouraged to wipe down the items with warm water and soap or a sanitizing cloth and wash their hands once the items have been put away.